U.S. climate envoy Kerry will travel to India on Sunday - NewsBreak

 U.S. climate envoy Kerry will travel to India on Sunday

-WASHINGTON, Sept 10 (Reuters) - U.S. Special Presidential Envoy for Climate John Kerry will travel to India from Sept.
-12-14 "to discuss efforts to raise global climate ambition and speed India's clean energy transition," the State Department said on Friday.
+WASHINGTON (Reuters) -U.S. Special Presidential Envoy for Climate John Kerry will travel to India from Sept.
+12-14 “to discuss efforts to raise global climate ambition and speed India’s clean energy transition,” the State Department said on Friday.

 On his visit, Kerry will meet with his counterparts in the Indian government and private sector leaders, the department said in a statement.